A degree of comparison is used to express a comparison between two (or more) things.

 • exercise 1: choose the comparative or superlative form

-• exercise 2: choose the comparative or superlative form
+• exercise 2: fill in the comparative or superlative form

 • exercise 3: fill in the comparative or superlative form